andrewchambers/janet-datafog/README.md

 # Datafog

-A janet implementation of datafrog - 'A relatively simple implementation of datalog'.
+A janet implementation of the original datafrog - 'A relatively simple implementation of datalog'.

 See this blog post for a description: